kinow/autosubmit/docs/source/usage/archive/index.rst

 .. _archive:

-How to Archive and clean an experiment
+How to archive and clean an experiment
 ======================================

 .. toctree::